 In exceptional circumstances, there may be households who do not qualify for points in any of these categories but in the opinion of one of the partners, need to be rehoused urgently.
+An example of this would be where the applicant's current home is scheduled for demolition.
 These points will only be awarded following authorisation by a senior officer from the relevant partner RSL.